Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

-A unit is exactly $\frac{2 \pi}{256}$ rad.
-Therefore we need to design capacitive circuits with overall phase shifts of $\frac{3 \pi}{16}$ rad, $-\frac{3 \pi}{16}$ rad, $\frac{5 \pi}{16}$ rad and $-\frac{5 \pi}{16}$ rad.
+We would want to be able to shift between \(XX0X0XXX \leftrightarrow XX1X1XXX\) and \(XX0X1XXX \leftrightarrow XX1X0XXX\).
+This would require 4 unique shifts.
+A unit is exactly \(\frac{2\pi}{256}\) rad.
+Therefore we need to design capacitive circuits with overall phase shifts of \(\frac{3\pi}{16}\) rad, \(- \frac{3\pi}{16}\) rad, \(\frac{5\pi}{16}\) rad and \(\frac{- 5\pi}{16}\) rad.
 Let the frequency of the control signal be fixed.
-Say we fixed the resistance of the $Z$ gate to 1 $\Omega$.
-Then a phase shift of $-\frac{3 \pi}{16} = \gamma$ rad could be achieved by a capacitor of the common values $10 \mu F$ if the frequency was chosen to be $\dot{=} 149.660$ KHz.
-Using $10 \mu F$ as a reference instead of another common value such as $1 \mu F$ was chosen since this gives us the ability to make use of more of the range of common capacitor and inductor ratings (as you will see becomes important in a moment, $0.44 \mu F$ capacitors may be inexpensive and abundant, but $0.44 \mu H$ inductors are not).
+Say we fixed the resistance of the Z gate to 1 $\omega$.
+Then a phase shift of \(- \frac{3\pi}{16} = \gamma\) rad could be achieved by a capacitor of the common value 10µF if the frequency was chosen to be ˙=149.660 KHz.
+Using 10µF as a reference instead of another common value such as 1µF was chosen since this gives us the ability to make use of more of the range of common capacitor and inductor ratings (as you will see becomes important in a moment, 0.44µF capacitors may be inexpensive and abundant, but 0.44µH inductors are not).

 Since the phase shift of a capacitive circuit is given by:

 Which in our case is equal to: